Grand Prize

 Scenario A: You visit a site with the HTTP protocol (No padlock 🔓)

-If you use a proxy and visit an old website (http://example.com), the proxy owner sees EVERYTHING:
+If you use a proxy and visit an unprotected site (http://example.com), the proxy owner can see the data:

-Scenario B: You visit a site with the HTTPS protocol (With a padlock 🔒)
+Scenario B: You visit a site with the HTTPS protocol (With padlock 🔒)

 This is a "sealed armored envelope."